rauf-mifteev/MLND_Customer_Segments/README.md

 ## Project overview

 This is Creating Customer Segments project for Udacity Machine Learning Engineer Nanodegree.
-In this project, I analyze data containing various costomers' annual spending amounts on different product categories to get insight into how to best structure distributors delivery service.
-For this I am using different **Machine Learning** concepts:

-* Feature scaling
-* Outlier detection
-* Dimensionality reduction using **Principle Component Analysis**
-* Unsupervised learning algorithms like **K-Means Clustering** and **Gaussian Mixture Model Clustering**
-* **Silhouette coefficient** for clustering
+In this project I apply unsupervised learning techniques on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.
+* First, I explore the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
+* Then, I preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.
+* Afterwards, I apply **Principle Component Analysis** (PCA) transformations to the data and implement **Gaussian Mixture Model** (GMM) clustering  algorithm to segment the transformed customer data using **Silhouette coefficient** to choose the number of clusters.
+* Finally, I compare the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.

 ## Prerequisites